 Featured Job Friday: Commercial Foundation Stabilization in Virginia

 This week we feature a significant job from our partner Atlas Master Companies in Norfolk, Virginia.
-They tackled a commercial foundation stabilization project at the Pinetree Square Shopping Center in Virginia Beach, Virginia.
-The shopping center had a total of 18 offices or stores.
+They tackled a commercial foundation stabilization project at the Pinetree Square Shopping Center in Virginia Beach, Virginia, which had a total of 18 offices or stores.
 One of the most complex parts of this job is that AMC had to do the work with as little disturbance to the tenants as possible.
 That can be just a little tricky when digging up around the foundation of a large commercial structure!

 Luckily AMC knows how to install foundation stabilization repair products with little to no vibration and no loud pounding like you would find from a typical foundation repair solution.